 For the season of 2009, Dutch driver moved to Seat Leon Eurocup in which he took the 4th place with one victory and five podiums out of 12 races.
 He also appeared as a guest in one round of the World Touring Cars Championship, as well as in the Seat Leon Supercup.

-In 2009, Tim debuted in Dakar Rally, driving a Bowler Nemesis alongside his brother Tom.
+In 2007, Tim made a debut at Dakar Rally, sharing a car with his girlfriend Gaby Ulje.
+Two years later, in the first Dakar Rally at South American continent, his co-driver was brother Tom.
 The off-road racing became Tim’s passion and priority, but over the years he still appeared as a guest in the selected events of the WTCC, Seat Leon Eurocup, Megan Trophy, Dutch GT Championship, and GT4 European Series.

 Tim Coronel after completing 2016 Dakar Rally